Core Contribution: An Open-Source Framework

 • Modular Training: Uses ModularTorchModel to allow loss computation from intermediate values and flexible component connection.

-• Training Stability:
+• Training Brittleness:

 • Optimizer: Linear learning rate scheduler with warmup.